Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/README.md

 ### Compatibility

-For this perview, this library is only compatible with Node.js.
+For this preview, this library is only compatible with Node.js.

-### CORS

-You need to set up [Cross-Origin Resource Sharing (CORS)](https://docs.microsoft.com/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) rules for your storage account if you need to develop for browsers.
-Go to Azure portal and Azure Storage Explorer, find your storage account, create new CORS rules for blob/queue/file/table service(s).

-For example, you can create following CORS settings for debugging.
-But please customize the settings carefully according to your requirements in production environment.

-- Allowed origins: \*
-- Allowed verbs: DELETE,GET,HEAD,MERGE,POST,OPTIONS,PUT
-- Allowed headers: \*
-- Exposed headers: \*
-- Maximum age (seconds): 86400

 ## Key concepts